 After this procedure is completed, the odor will be eliminated in almost all cases.
 However, if it returns within a few weeks, then the sanitizing procedure can be repeated.
 However, in many cases, the cold water will still have problems with recurring odors due to the continued presence of sulfate bacteria and low chlorine residuals in the water.

-Other options for smelly sulfur odors in water heaters are:
+Other options for smelly, stinky sulfur odors in the water heater are:

 1. Remove the standard magnesium anode rod and replace with an aluminum or zinc anode rod if you haven’t already.